Dental Implants 101: The Basics of an Implant

 Implant Crown:

 An implant crown is the visible, artificial tooth attached to the abutment of a dental implant.
 It is typically made of porcelain or ceramic material and custom-made to match the shape, size, and color of the patient’s natural teeth.
-The implant crown is designed to function and look like a natural tooth, providing a seamless and aesthetically pleasing replacement for a missing tooth.
+The implant crown is designed to function and look like a natural tooth, providing a seamless, aesthetically pleasing replacement for a missing tooth.

 Overall, an implant crown offers a durable, long-lasting solution for missing teeth that closely mimics the look and function of natural teeth.